Skip to content Skip to sidebar Skip to footer

 Greasy Coat or Odour

 Not all dandruff is dry.
-Some dogs develop greasy skin with a musty smell.
+Some dogs develop greasy, musty-smelling skin.
 This can be a sign of seborrheic dermatitis, which needs a vet’s attention.

 When Dandruff Could Mean Something Serious